Characterizations of amenability for noncommutative dynamical systems and Fell bundles: Introduction

 \subsection{Acknowledgements}

 We dedicate this work to the memory of Fernando Abadie.
 The second author warmly thanks the Departamento de Ci\^{e}ncias F\'isicas e Matem\'aticas at Universidade Federal de Santa Catarina for hospitality and support.
+The first author was supported by CNPq and FAPESC.